Walton5888/pihole.github.io/README.md

 Before you begin, make sure you have the required items:

-Docker's desktop application installed on your Mac.
+-Docker's desktop application installed on your Mac.
-An internet connection.
+-An internet connection.
 Installation Steps
 ## 1. Install the Docker Desktop Application